Visual Marketing at the Retail Shelf

 - Close the Sale

-I will cover these in more detail later in the article.
+We will cover these in more detail later in the article.

 Retail Brands Have One Second to Grab Consumers Attention

-I like to refer to the Pretzel Crisp Brand In-Store Promotional Plans … their focus is being Big, Colorful and Simple for shelf talkers, your food packaging design, and in-store shipper displays.
+POS is critical to getting the consumers attention in a busy and overcrowded environment.
+We like to refer to the Pretzel Crisp Brand In-Store Promotional Plans … their focus is being Big, Colorful and Simple for shelf talkers, your food packaging design, and in-store shipper displays.

-Richard explained to me that "We simply connected the dots.
+Richard explained to us that "We simply connected the dots.
 Brands were spending time and money for inconsistent POS results, retailers were at risk when committing space, and we had a proven process to improve results for both."

 Sell Check was designed to help marketers create and evaluate their shopper communications.
 It helps brands get to the good stuff faster and less expensive.
 We wanted to develop something that was authoritative and rooted in metrics and available to anyone inexpensively.